wagtail/wagtail-streamfield-migration-toolkit/docs/USAGE.md

 ```

 **NOTE** that this must be run *before* running `makemigrations` to be able to work, since it uses
-the project state created from the existing migration files for it's comparison.
+the project state created from the existing migration files for its comparison.

 **NOTE** that this may not always be able to recognize all changes.